zammad/zammad-user-documentation/basics/find-tickets.rst

 overview section.
 This section gives you a rough overview.
 More details are covered in a separate overview page.

-You can either open it by clicking the **Overviews** button in the navigation bar or use the keyboard shortcut :kbd:`o`.
+You can either open it by clicking the ``Overviews`` button in the navigation bar or use the keyboard shortcut :kbd:`o`.
 You can think of overviews as some kind of ticket lists.
 By default, there are some built in overviews.
-For example, there is an overview called "Unassigned & Open Tickets" which might be a good starting point.
+For example, there is an overview called **Unassigned & Open Tickets** which might be a good starting point.

 - My Assigned Tickets: open tickets in which you are set as owner.